A unique island world to discover

-- Standard option: Country hotel located in Hemviken Bay (approx. 5-6km outside Dalarö) dating from 1810 and with lovely views of the water from the restaurant terrace.
+Accommodation: Country hotel located in Hemviken Bay (approx. 5-6km outside Dalarö) dating from 1810 and with lovely views of the water from the restaurant terrace and renovated to high standard in 2021.
 The hotel has golf course, tennis courts and sauna on the premises.
 Private rooms with en-suite WC/shower.

 Meals: none; Cycling distance: 38km/3.5 hours (cycling distance 5-6km less if choosing alternative hostel accommodation option); Hiking distance: flexible/3 hours on undulating terrain.

 It is a short cycle to Dalarö, with time there to enjoy the village and visit the viewpoint for a wonderful view over the archipelago followed by lunch at a restaurant with sea views and a focus on local fish.
 You then take the boat out into the network of thousands of islands that comprise the southern Stockholm archipelago.
 Extending approx. 80km from Stockholm to the east into the Baltic, the Stockholm Archipelago formed in the last Ice Age.
 The attractive island of Ornö is the first stop, the largest island in this part of the archipelago, 14km long by 6km wide.
 Less visited than some of the nearby islands, Ornö retains a vibrant community.
 Take to your bikes to explore the island in full, with its mix of forest and meadow landscape, wonderful swimming possibilities from the smooth rocks and a wealth of history including a walk up to Ornö's viewpoint on Telegrafberget.
 Visit the local Ornö Museum to learn about local life on the island over a cup of coffee and then, in the early evening, you take the boat from Ornö to the popular island of Utö.

 Accommodation: Inn located minutes from the village and harbour on a hill with wonderful archipelago views.
 Rooms (en-suite) either in nearby historical buildings or cosy wooden-cabins depending on availability.
 The Inn has one of the archipelago's best restaurants.